Source: Android Central

 Cats are ubiquitous across the internet.
 As an owner of two myself, I know that it's rarely a boring moment with feline friends around — unless they're sleeping, that is.
 Anyway, probably the cutest platformer on our list, Super Cat Tales 2 is an epic adventure starring Alex the cat and his pals.
 Seriously, I really like this one.

 Though simple in appearance, Super Cat Tales 2 offers a lot of adventure and platforming to keep you entertained.
-There's also achievements, leaderboards, hidden items, and great pixel art and retro-style music.
+There are also achievements, leaderboards, hidden items, great pixel art, and retro-style music.
 You can unlock new playable cats and take them on this wild ride of an adventure to save Cat Land.

 It's all fun and it doesn't take itself seriously at all.
-It's a great game for fans of platforming, cats, and/or both.
+It's an excellent game for fans of platforming, cats, and/or both.
 It's also free-to-play, so you don't have to worry about diving in on the cat craziness.

 Swordigo

 You'll have to find more powerful weapons to take down your enemies.
-The more dangerous the area and enemies, the better the weapons you'll find.
+The more dangerous the area and enemies, the better weapons you will find.
 There are also spells to discover, bolstering your arsenal to take on new challenges.
 One thing that won't hinder you is the touchscreen controls, which are excellent and customizable.

 Sword of Xolan